makerdao/mips/MIP61/MIP61.md

 ### MIP61c3: Payment Process

 * The Governance Facilitators shall maintain a note of how much MKR was delegated to each Recognized Delegate each day.
-* Compensation will be calculaled on a monthly basis using the mean average of MKR delegated to each Recognized Delegate over the course of the month, using the formulae detailed in MIP61c2.
+* Compensation will be calculated on a monthly basis using the mean average of MKR delegated to each Recognized Delegate over the course of the month, using the formulae detailed in MIP61c2.
 * Once calculated, a summary of the compensation for the Recognized Delegates will be published to the MakerDAO forum.
 * Compensation for Recognized Delegates will be distributed by Executive Vote, the Governance Facilitators will aim to include these payments in the first Executive Vote of each calendar month.
 * Recognized Delegates should confirm both the amount of compensation being paid, and the receiving address with the Governance Facilitators in the week leading up to the Executive Vote